What are the new three-tier local Covid restrictions?

 Two households may be allowed to meet in a private garden, as long as the rule of six and social distancing are followed.

-Many details are yet to be confirmed but it has been reported residents in the areas under the third “very high” tier restrictions will have to avoid all non-essential travel and to not travel between areas.
+Many details are yet to be confirmed but leaders in Liverpool said pubs and bars, betting shops, casinos, and gyms would close under the third “very high” tier restrictions, while reports also suggest people will have to avoid all non-essential travel and to not travel between areas.

 According to Tees Valley mayor Ben Houchen, these restrictions are expected to last for four weeks at a time.